Deep Creek Hot Springs Nov 7-9, 2008

 I felt we were walking through the desert, but yet seeing the streams of abundance all around.
 Another song playing a little later was “Mighty One of Israel” – one of the verses goes:

-The Lord shall cause His glorious beauty to be seen
+The Lord shall cause His glorious beauty to

 The desert shall bloom and rejoice